 Business debt relief can be achieved through loan consolidation, expense reduction, renegotiating the terms of your current debt, or by increasing income.
 Loan consolidation and refinancing are the most common forms of small business debt relief, and can often result in lower interest rates, longer repayment terms, and less frequent payments.

-An SBA loan with SmartBiz offers low rates and repayment terms up to 10 years, making your monthly payments more affordable.
+An SBA loan with SmartBiz offers low rates and repayment terms of up to 10 years, making your monthly payments more affordable.
 This is a great solution if you’re struggling with high-interest debt or high-frequency repayment schedules.
 You can prequalify with SmartBiz online in minutes and get funded within 30 days.

 Small Business Debt Relief Options

-The most important consideration when seeking the best small business debt relief option for you is whether you plan to continue to operate your business.
+The most important consideration when seeking the best small business debt relief option is whether you plan to continue to operate your business.
 If you do, it is essential that you find debt relief that preserves your personal and business credit.
 If you do not plan to continue operating your business, debt relief will be about eliminating debt while protecting your personal assets.